 Committed to expanding its relationship with citizens and continuing a tradition established in June of 2000, Murfreesboro Police Department holds semi-annual sessions of its Citizens Police Academy.

 The program seeks to educate, exchange ideas and familiarize citizens with primary law enforcement operations and training.
 It will cover various topics such as:

 Community Outreach Programs

 Overview of the Special Operations Unit

-Classes are held over 12 consecutive Tuesday evenings in the Police Annex Training Room:
+Classes are held over 12 consecutive Tuesday evenings in the Police Community Training Room:

 Students must be accepted for each 12-week session.
-Applications may be picked up at the department receptionist desk facing South Church Street or an application can be printed out and sent or delivered to the address above or downloaded and emailed.
-A copy can also be obtained at the receptionist desk in city hall.
+Applications may be picked up at the department information desk, the application can be printed out and sent or delivered to the address above or downloaded and emailed.
+A copy can also be obtained at the receptionist desk in City Hall.
 The program is free.

 For more information, please contact Sgt.
 Amy Denton at 629-201-5580.